ossamamehmood/Hacktoberfest/README.md

 ## Instructions-

-- Fork this Repository using the button at the top
+- Fork this Repository using the button at the top on right corner.
 - Clone your forked repository to your pc ( git clone "url from clone option.)
 - Create a new branch for your modifications (ie. `git branch new-user` and check it out `git checkout new-user` or simply do `git checkout -b new-user`)
 - Add your profile image in `static/images/` ( use drag and drop option or upload by commands.)